Lochs, mountains, castles, buzzing cities, beautiful islands, and even its own language – Scotland has got it all for families…

-But it’s also reassuringly familiar in many ways too and packed with incredible natural wonders, amazing cities and some of the biggest, strangest, wilderness spaces in Europe.
+… but it’s reassuringly familiar in many ways, too, and packed with incredible natural wonders, amazing urban goings-on and some of the biggest, strangest, wilderness spaces in Europe.

-There is no other UK national park larger than the Cairngorms.
+There is no other UK national park larger than the Cairngorms – it’s 4528km² in area,.
 The lochs that scatter the country are so unimaginably deep and mysterious they have monster legends.
-You can sail to remote rocks where only birds are in permanent residence or visit beautiful islands with world-class hotels and Michelin starred restaurants.
+You can sail to remote rocks where only birds are in permanent residence, or visit beautiful islands with world-class hotels, Caribbean-looking white-sand beaches and Michelin-starred restaurants.

-And for all the magnificent grandeur, soaring peaks, great glens and fabulous coastline, Scotland is easy to get to and even easier to get around.
+And despite all the grandeur, soaring peaks, great glens, fabulous coastline and wilderness, Scotland is easy to get to and even easier to get around.

-You can drive from the south to far north east of Scotland in under eight hours.
+You can drive from the south to far north-east of Scotland in less than eight hours.

-The country has over 300 islands – only 130 are inhabited.
+The country has nearly 800 islands – only 94 are permanently inhabited.

 25% of the UK’s rarest bird and wildlife lives in the Cairngorms National Park.

-There are astonishing Highland Games from Cowal to Braemar all summer long.
+There are fascinating and thrilling Highland Games, from Cowal to Braemar, all summer long.

-Barra Airport is the only one in Europe where planes land on the beach.
+Barra Airport is the only one in the world where scheduled planes land on the beach.

-Scotland has almost 10,000km of coastline and its island beaches are compared to the Bahamas.
+Scotland has almost 10,000km of coastline, and its island beaches are sometimes compared to those of the Bahamas.

-From St. Andrew’s Day to T-in the Park, Scotland has hundreds of festivals large and small all year round.
+From St Andrew’s Day to T-in the Park, Scotland has hundreds of festivals, large and small, year-round.